Control Synthesis with Reinforcement Learning: A Modeling Perspective

 Lastly, we address some limitations of our current approach and discuss some future directions for research on deployable and reliable RL control policies.
-First, the region of attraction study revealed a potential issue of distribution shift \cite{rajeswaran_towards_2017}.
-Possible avenues towards mitigating this issue might include distributionally robust RL \cite{iyengar_robust_2005, xu_distributionally_2012, pinto_robust_2017, nilim_robustness_nodate}, uncertainty quantification \cite{ghavamzadeh_bayesian_2015, ramos_bayessim_2019}, as well as traditional robust control theory such as $H_\infty$ control \cite{ullah_robust_2020}.
+First, the study of the region of attraction revealed a potential issue of distribution shift \cite{rajeswaran_towards_2017}.
+Possible avenues to mitigate this issue might include distributionally robust RL \cite{iyengar_robust_2005, xu_distributionally_2012, pinto_robust_2017, nilim_robustness_nodate}, uncertainty quantification \cite{ghavamzadeh_bayesian_2015, ramos_bayessim_2019}, as well as traditional robust control theory such as $H_\infty$ control \cite{ullah_robust_2020}.
 Secondly, our region of attraction is empirically estimated by Monte Carlo simulation, which is very computationally expensive and memory intensive.
-Meanwhile, control barrier functions \cite{ames_control_2019} may be incorporated in the environment directly as a safeguard to certify the safety region for the control system \cite{pinto_robust_2017, richards_lyapunov_2018}, or trained separately as a neural network critic to help guide the policy towards certifiably safe behaviors \cite{nguyen_robust_2021, westenbroek_lyapunov_2022}.
+Meanwhile, control barrier functions \cite{ames_control_2019} can be incorporated into the environment directly as a safeguard to certify the safety region for the control system \cite{pinto_robust_2017, richards_lyapunov_2018}, or trained separately as a neural network critic to help guide the policy towards certifiably safe behaviors \cite{nguyen_robust_2021, westenbroek_lyapunov_2022}.
 Lastly, a naive neural network design was unable to capture the inherent symmetry of the underlying dynamics.
 Imposing symmetry as a soft constraint or as a regularization term in the objective function may be beneficial.
-While most symmetry-conscious neural network designs are for supervised learning \cite{bronstein_geometric_2021, garanger_symmetry-enforcing_2024, zhao_symmetry_2025}, RL-based control can also benefit from these structures \cite{kim_symmetric_2024}.
+Although most symmetry-conscious neural network designs are for supervised learning \cite{bronstein_geometric_2021, garanger_symmetry-enforcing_2024, zhao_symmetry_2025}, RL-based control can also benefit from these structures \cite{kim_symmetric_2024}.